Pomegranate & Mint Salad

-A quick healthy recipe that is perfect to prep in bulk and has for lunch for a few days on it’s own or eaten as a side with a serve of protein.
+A quick healthy recipe that is perfect to prep in bulk and has for lunch for a few days on it’s own or the Pomegranate & Mint salad can be served as a side with a serve of protein.

 If you want to try more plant-based meals, this recipe is a good start.
 It’s nutritious and filling.
 It is a good mix of fats, protein, and carbohydrates to help keep you feeling fuller for longer.